 Why Do My Double-Pane Windows Fog Up?

 When double-pane windows become cloudy, a broken seal is usually the culprit.
-Double-pane windows have a layer of Argon gas between the two panes that serves as insulation to prevent heat loss through the window.
+Double-pane windows have a layer of Argon gas between the two panes that serve as insulation to prevent heat loss through the window.
 When a seal for one of the sheets breaks or wears out, the insulating gas escapes.
-Humid air is then free to enter the space, and as the moisture from the air condenses, it causes the cloudiness.
+Humid air is then free to enter the space, and as the moisture from the air condenses, it causes cloudiness.

 Do Foggy House Windows Need to Be Replaced?

 You could either repair or replace foggy double-pane windows in your home.
 In some cases, it may be possible to repair the window by inserting a liquid cleaning solution and sucking out the moisture with a vacuum, followed by the insertion of a defogging device.
 Replacing the window sash is another option.
-However, a total replacement is usually the most-cost-effective, long-term solution, especially for older window systems.
+However, a total replacement is usually the most cost-effective, long-term solution, especially for older window systems.

 Why Should You Consider Homespire for Your Window Replacement Needs?

 With 25 years of home improvement experience, you can trust Homespire for your window replacement project in central Pennsylvania, Allentown, Philadelphia, New Jersey, northern Maryland, or Delaware.
 We’re a local company known for manufacturing and installing expertly crafted windows that offer excellent energy efficiency and maximum safety and security.
 Our windows come with a true lifetime warranty that covers labor and materials for your protection and peace of mind.

 Contact us for more information and to request a free in-home window analysis today.